-We recently discovered suspicious activity in our computer network on July 16, 2021 and immediately launched an investigation.
-Our investigation has found that between June 7 and July 18, 2021 an unauthorized party was able to access certain systems that contained personal information of current and former employees and remove some data.
-As a result of our review, we were able to determine that your personal information may have been involved. << Variable Data 2 - RI Text>>
+On February 16, 2021, we learned that certain personal information may have been removed from our computer network as a result of potential unauthorized activity that we had been investigating.
+We promptly engaged a third-party forensic firm to further investigate the incident and assist with remediation efforts.
+Our investigation has found that an unauthorized party was able to access certain systems that contained personal information of current and former employees and remove some data between January 21 and February 5, 2021.
+As a result of our review, on April 30, 2021 we were able to determine that your personal information may have been involved.